The Largest of Ridinger’s Crucifixions

 Radulf Count of Castell-Rüdenhausen

-Fine black impression determined by contrast-rich chiaroscuro – marvelous the play of the light falling in from above – with typographic watermark (WANGEN?) with margins running around 1.5-2 cm wide, fox-spotted on three sides, though generally little perceptibly slightly spotted, and doubled.
+Fine black impression determined by contrast-rich chiaroscuro – marvelous the play of the incidental light from above – with typographic watermark (WANGEN?) with margins running around 1.5-2 cm wide, fox-spotted on three sides, though generally little perceptibly slightly spotted, and doubled.
 The previously smoothed out centerfold still slightly visible.

 The extraordinarily rare , large-sized sheet